Not all users are equal to your business. Too often PPC managers and business owners think “Every customer is a good customer”.

 3. Browser & OS and Network reports

-These reports gives a lot of valuable information and send it to developers to cross check.
+These reports give a lot of valuable information and send it to developers to cross-check.

 Step 3 – High priority locations.

 Step 4 – Languages.

 It’s a very underlooked option.
 You can see how profitable are audiences that have not the local language in their Google Settings, for example, foreigners or immigrants.